coursera-VRSpecialization/smeerws-ARVR-Studio/README.md

 * Pipeline Medium export fbx with textures, import fbx with textures into Unity: file:///C:/Users/hello/Downloads/Oculus%20Medium%20-%20Export%20Pipeline.pdf
 * Using UI Elements in VR:
   * Way1 Click with controller trigger (Create a 2D Button, add Interactable Script, add UI Element Script-add your clickbahaviour script, add Box Collider)
+  * Way2 Hover Button see SteamVR examples: press button with Hand
+* Pipeline Tilt Brush export fbx with textures and import into unity.
+To use shaders etc. go to https://github.com/googlevr/tilt-brush-toolkit resp. https://github.com/googlevr/tilt-brush-toolkit/releases and download
+  Unity SDK v22.0.0.
+Afterwards copy the exported fbx model files from Tilt Brush (Go to Labs, than export, export is saved in Documents/TiltBrush/Export)) in your project.

 Copyright by smeerws